Asana/devrel-examples/javascript/pkce_oauth/README.md

   * You might not need `state` if you require users to login to your app before performing oauth, because their login can be used to prove the person's identity.
 * `stateCache` is going to be the only storage we use for this app.
 This is wiped when the server restarts, so we need to keep that in mind.
 (If you have a database set up, you can/should use that in place of this)
 * `codeVerifier` is a random token.
 We will not show the user this token, as it's going to prove to Asana that we are the same App during some other steps.
-* `codeChallenge` is a sha256 encryption of our codeVerifier (a one-way encryption).
+* `codeChallenge` is a sha256 encryption and base64 representation of our codeVerifier (a one-way encryption).
 This way, we can expose it to the user, but they can't find out our `codeVerifier`.
 * `challengeMethod` will be set to "S256" to describe how we hashed our challenge.
 * `clientId` is the client_id our app.
 This lets Asana know which app we are.
 * `redirectUri` is the redirectUri we whitelisted on our app in Asana.